Test For Spousal Maintenance

 When exercising its powers, the court is required to disregard the applicant’s entitlement to any income tested pension, allowance or benefit.
 Therefore, when the court is determining whether the applicant can support himself or herself adequately, it will not take into account the Centrelink benefits received by the applicant.

-If you require specific advice whether you may be eligible for spousal maintenance, please do not hesitate to contact the experienced team at Armstrong Legal.
+If you require specific advice about spousal maintenance, please contact Armstrong Legal.